We Know How The Strength Of Your Business Will Improve By Integrating A Social Media Strategy.

 Connect with broader groups of people

-What are the social media sites that I need to pay attention to?
+What are the social media sites to pay attention to?

 Social network sites include Facebook (http://www.facebook.com) and LinkedIn (http://www.linkedin.com).
 Users for each of these sites create their own profiles and populate them with photos, contact information, location, interests, hobbies, and (on Facebook) status updates.
 Both of these sites offer a rich source of information about your customer groups through their profiles.